-- (1) Includes options to purchase 18,598 shares of common stock that are currently exercisable or will become exercisable within 60 days of March 28, 2011. - (2) Includes options to purchase 2,000 shares of common stock that are currently exercisable or will become exercisable within 60 days of March 28, 2011. - (3) Includes options to purchase 500 shares of common stock that are currently exercisable or will become exercisable within 60 days of March 28, 2011. - (4) Includes options to purchase 1,500 shares of common stock that are currently exercisable or will become exercisable within 60 days of March 28, 2011. - (5) Includes options to purchase 2,750 shares of common stock that are currently exercisable or will become exercisable within 60 days of March 28, 2011. - (6) Includes options to purchase 25,348 shares of common stock that are currently exercisable or will become exercisable within 60 days of March 28, 2011.
+- (1) Includes options to purchase 2,000 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (2) Includes options to purchase 7,500 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (3) Includes options to purchase 500 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (4) Includes options to purchase 1,500 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (5) Includes options to purchase 2,750 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (6) Includes options to purchase 14,250 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (7) This information is based on a Schedule 13G/A filed on February 13, 2013.
+The shares listed in the table are beneficially owned by Massachusetts Financial Services Company ("MFS") and/or certain other non-reporting entities.
+MFS has sole voting power with respect to 2,120,878 of the shares and sole dispositive power with respect to all of the shares.
+The interest of one entity, the MFS New Discovery Fund (the "Fund"), a series of MFS Series Trust I (which is an investment company), in the common stock of the Company, amounted to 1,167,883 shares of common stock, or 7.6%, of the total number of shares outstanding.
+The Fund, which is a series of a Massachusetts business trust, has its principle office at 111 Huntington Avenue, Boston, Massachusetts 02199.